-- (i) The STFC Health & Safety Management Committee monitors the capability of the STFC SHE management system, approving all changes to policy and supporting codes, reviewing performance and driving improvement. - (ii) The RAL Health & Safety Management Committee provides an independent scrutiny on health and safety management and performance to RAL management and promotes co-operation and communication between departments, managers, employees and trade union representatives.
+(i) The STFC Health & Safety Management Committee monitors the capability of the STFC SHE management system, approving all changes to policy and supporting codes, reviewing performance and driving improvement.

+(ii) The RAL Health & Safety Management Committee provides an independent scrutiny on health and safety management and performance to RAL management and promotes co-operation and communication between departments, managers, employees and trade union representatives.
 The membership includes safety representatives from the Trade Unions and representatives from the departments.

-Brian Wyborn is the CLF representative. - (iii) The CLF Health & Safety Management Committee has the objective of inspecting and monitoring of safety performance and bringing to bear on local problems the best experience to promote safe working and good health of all employees.
+(iii) The CLF Health & Safety Management Committee has the objective of inspecting and monitoring of safety performance and bringing to bear on local problems the best experience to promote safe working and good health of all employees.
 The membership includes CLF management, SHE Group and safety representatives.
-Brian Wyborn chairs the meeting.
 All CLF Divisions are represented.

-Michael Hirsch is a staff safety representative. - (iv) Safety is a standing item on the CLF Management Board meeting agenda.
+(iv) Safety is a standing item on the CLF Management Board meeting agenda.
 The Director, Division Heads and Group Leaders attend the meetings where SHE incidents, tours, audits and other safety related matters are discussed and actions monitored.
-Brian Wyborn is the CLF Departmental Safety Contact.